dshaneg/triple-play/README.md

 Both variables use default values if not set, but any automation should explicitly set values for these variables--the defaults are intended for local development.

 __BE CAREFUL__ when running this step locally if you have kubernetes credentials to any higher environment clusters (like production).
 Make sure your current context is set to a local or dev cluster.
-The process copies your kube config into the deployer container and lets it fly.
+The process copies your kube config into the deploy container and lets it fly.

 ```sh
 make deploy